Supporting the Highly Sensitive Parent:

 Amy is a trainer at Nurturing Mamas Network, a psychotherapist and mother of two young boys who is passionate about supporting parents as they adjust to the physical, mental, emotional, and relational changes that a new little one can bring.
 Amy has completed Advanced Perinatal Mental Health training and Certification through Postpartum Support International (PSI), is a Certified HSP-Knowledgeable Therapist, and is also Certified as an Ecotherapist, empowering her to bring nature-based mindfulness skills to parents.
 Amy has a private practice in San Diego, Inner Nature Therapy, and is the creator of Highly Sensitive Parenthood, an online resource center for Highly Sensitive (HSP) parents and children.

-In this recorded asynchronous distance course, attendees will watch a recorded video from a webinar held on 9/210/2023.
-Course completion requirements: behavioral health and social workers must attend the entire course and complete a course evaluation to be eligible for ce credit.
+In this recorded asynchronous distance course, attendees will watch a recorded video from a webinar held on 12/08/2025. **Please Note: To meet continuing education requirements, full participation is required. the platform monitors viewing time, and skipping or fast-forwarding through content will be recorded as incomplete, which will restrict access to subsequent modules.
+Please view all sections in full before moving forward.** Course completion requirements: behavioral health and social workers must attend the entire course and complete a course evaluation to be eligible for ce credit.
 Behavioral Health and social workers must pass the posttest with 80% in 3 attempts to be eligible for ce credit.
 Certificates of completion will be emailed within 2 business days of course completion.

 Nurturing Mamas Network has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 7232.
 Programs that do not qualify for NBCC credit are clearly identified.
 Nurturing Mamas Network is solely responsible for all aspects of the programs.